HelpWithDIY HelpWithDIY HelpWithDIY

 Knowing about house exteriors helps you make smart choices about home care and maintenance.
 When you understand what each part does, you can check for problems before they become big issues.

-For instance, if you know how gutters work, you’ll understand why keeping them clean prevents water damage to the foundation.
+For instance, if you know how gutters work, you’ll understand why keeping them clean prevents water damage to the foundation wall.

 When you notice different house styles in your neighborhood, knowing the names of exterior features helps you describe what you see.
 You can point out the differences between types of windows or roof styles.